Autistic children starting secondary school: planning and preparation

 You can include these supports and adjustments in your child’s transition plan.

-Individual learning plans for autistic children starting secondary school
+Individual learning plans (ILPs) for autistic children starting secondary school

-Your child’s individual learning plan outlines learning goals for your child for the coming year and explains how the school will help your child achieve these goals.
-You’ll work with your child’s student support group to develop this plan.
+Your child’s individual learning plan (ILP) outlines learning goals for your child for the coming year and explains how the school will help your child achieve these goals.
+The ILP will be developed by your child’s student support group (SSG).

 Note that individual learning plans and student support groups are called different things in different states and territories.